 Stephen Batchelor interviewed by Noel Cheer

-Recorded at the now destroyed studios of Canterbury Television in Christchurch in 2002, this was originally broadcast on local community channel, Wellington Television.
+Recorded at the now destroyed studios of Canterbury Television in Christchurch in 2002, this was originally broadcast on a local community channel, Wellington Television.